poojarao8/big-Q-hackathon/TARGETS.md

 - `ionq`
 - more!

-To print a list of all the targets in Python:
+To print a list of all the targets that are available for you on your machine:

 ```
 import cudaq